 The sdkmanager is a CLI tool that allows users to view, install, update, and uninstall available packages for the Android SDK.

-This article is going to teach you how to install Android SDK Manager on Ubuntu 18.04 using terminal.
+This tutorial is going to teach you how to install Android SDK Manager on Ubuntu 18.04 using terminal.
+Earlier we have seen how to Install Android SDK Manager on Ubuntu 16.04.

 If you're already using Android Studio, you don't need to use sdkmanager as you can manage your SDK packages from the IDE instead.
 The sdkmanager tool is provided in the Android SDK Tools package, so we are going to install the latter to be able to use sdkmanager.